My Top Albums of 2021

 Yet again, I’m poised to say the answer is both yes and no.

-Why it may increase in value: a signed book that is authenticated by CGC is considered more valuable than a signed book that is not authenticated.
+Why it may increase in value: a signed book that is authenticated by the CGC is considered more valuable than a signed book that is not authenticated.
 The reason is that CGC guarantees the book was signed by the signer.
 There’s no if, ands, or buts about it.
 They guarantee to the buyer that the signature is real, and thus it would not depreciate the price of the book.
 They guarantee the signature is not just a “scribble.”
 It’s actually a signature by Jim Lee!

 On why it’s not increased in value: sometimes you get buyers who do not want a signature on a book – that it “ruins” the artwork on the cover.
 Even if CGC authorized the signature, it still may not be what the buyer wants.
 Effectively, that signature may have just shunned away a potential buyer.